kristenkinnearohlmann/kko-dev/content/blog/trying-basic-svg/index.md

 One of my goals for building an instrument fingering chart site is to make it easier to look up a note and see a really clear illustration of what keys should be pressed.
 While there have been fingering chart sites since the dawn of the internet (I used a few in undergrad and grad school!), they suffered from the limitations of images on the web - small, fuzzy, non-dynamic.

-I had the opportunity to poke a little bit at SVGs for a work project and I decided this would be a good opportunity to try to work on some basics.
+I had the opportunity to poke a little bit at [SVGs (scalable vector graphics)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for a work project and I decided this would be a good opportunity to try to work on some basics.
 The advantages I expected were better scalability for different devices and removing the need to store a lot of images.
 Let's be honest - my eyes are getting bad and I wanted something that was easier to see for me!

 Flutes are really accomodating for this kind of project - six of the pressable keys are circles!
 I looked up the W3 Schools tutorial on [creating an SVG circle](https://www.w3schools.com/graphics/svg_circle.asp) and made some circles that I could tailor.
 One of these sample circles was included in my [currying events blog](https://kristenkinnearohlmann.dev/static/cdd1622f6231a833480521f1a959b93d/c80d3/app-click.jpg).